X-SHIELD: Regularization for eXplainable Artificial Intelligence: Experimental results

 \section{Experimental results}

-In this section, we delve into a detailed analysis of the results obtained from our experiments, aiming to provide a comprehensive evaluation of SHIELD regularization's performance in comparison to the baseline model.
-We show the results of each dataset individually and summarize the general analysis as a conclusion.
-In Section~\ref{sec:test_performance} we analyze the performance of the model on Accuracy and Loss on the test sets.
-In Section~\ref{sec:overfitting_study}, we compare the convergence graphs of Baseline and SHIELD regularization experiments on train and validation subsets looking for cases of overfitting.
-Finally, in Section~\ref{sec:xai_evaluacion_metrics}, we plot and analyze the XAI metrics of REVEL comparing Baseline and SHIELD regularization experiments.
+In this section, we delve into a detailed analysis of the results obtained from the experiments, aiming to provide a comprehensive evaluation of the use of the X-SHIELD regularization term.
+We show the results of each dataset individually and summarize the general analysis as a conclusion for each section.
+In Setion~\ref{sec:lambda_study_xshield}, we study the impact of the $\lambda$ parameter on both X-SHIELD and R-SHIELD regularizations.
+In Section~\ref{sec:test_performance}, we analyze the performance of X-SHIELD regularization on accuracy and loss metrics from a dual perspective: an analysis of whether the introduction of the X-SHIELD regularization improves the model and an analysis of whether the choice of the transformation T is important.
+Finally, in Section~\ref{sec:visual_revel}, we analize the X-SHIELD performance over the REVEL metrics to test the model enhancement in explainability of this regularization.